 Renting reduces costs

 It is evident that higher operational costs will bring lower productivity and even lower profitability for businesses in this hostile environment.
 A good way to get rid of these problems is to start renting equipment.
 Whether you are working on a short-term project or need an equipment for a one-off task, renting will always be better than buying.
+If you are working on a pavement construction project that requires the use of a forward reverse wacker plate compactor, for example, then it would be prudent to find a firm that provides it on rent-especially if it’s a one-off thing.
 You don’t have to absorb costs of maintenance and repair of the equipment which helps in improving long term profitability as well.

 You should note that the cost of hiring will also increase.
 Between 2012 and 2015, the combined annualized growth in rental costs of forklifts, cherry pickers and earthmoving machines remained steady at 5.5%.
 However, between 2015 and 2018, that could increase to 7.4%.
 It is quite evident that the economic pressures on the industry won’t make renting cheaper.
 However, it will still remain a better option than buying equipment outright.
 This is especially true for times when lesser projects are available.
 Unless you have several ongoing projects, renting is the easy way out of a financial mess.